 sudo apt-get purge picockpit-client

-Step 4: request account deletion
+Step 4: Delete your account

 Your feedback is really helpful to us!

-Please also give feedback, why you decided to remove PiCockpit, so that we can continue to improve and fix our mistakes.
+Please also give feedback why you decided to remove PiCockpit, so that we can continue to improve and fix our mistakes.